7 Commitment Devices That Work, Ranked by Evidence (2026)

 Why it works: Most goal abandonment happens in moments of impulse: a bad day, a craving, a burst of frustration.
 Cooling-off periods interrupt that impulse loop.
 By the time the waiting period ends, the emotional spike has passed and rational decision-making resumes.

 Best for: Financial goals, addiction recovery, any area where impulsive decisions undermine long-term intentions.
+If money is your main battleground, see how to stay accountable to financial goals using cooling-off rules alongside weekly reviews.

-How to Stack Multiple Commitment Devices
+How Do You Stack Multiple Commitment Devices?

 Research on accountability shows that layered systems outperform single interventions.
 A practical stack might look like: